ReleaseCodeForPaper/SRGCN/README.md

   1. `Ture` (by default) implements the hard pruning operations.
 Usage `--is_pruning 'True'`
   2. `False` implements the soft pruning operations.
 Usage `--is_pruning 'False'`

+- 'has_v', 'has_a', and 'has_t' indicate the modality used in the model.

 ## Dataset
 We follow [MMGCN](https://github.com/weiyinwei/MMGCN) and provide three processed datasets: Kwai, Tiktok, and Movielnes.